thekavyaasharma/HackathonHub-AUHM/replit.md

 ## Overview

 AUHM is a comprehensive hackathon discovery platform built for students to explore hackathons around the globe.
-The application features a modern React frontend with a Node.js/Express backend, providing an intuitive interface for discovering hackathons across various domains like Web3, AI/ML, Healthcare, and more.
-The platform includes an AI-powered assistant to help users find relevant hackathons and provides comprehensive search and filtering capabilities.
+The application features a modern React frontend with a Node.js/Express backend, providing a clean, minimalist interface for discovering hackathons across various domains like Web3, AI/ML, Data Science, Cloud Computing, and Healthcare.
+The platform includes an AI-powered chat assistant with smooth animations and an interactive animated background that works in both light and dark modes.

+## Recent Updates (August 2025)

+✓ Simplified header navigation - removed logo and nav items, kept only theme toggle ✓ Restructured hero section - moved "An Ultimate Hackathon Matrix" title below main "AUHM" heading ✓ Enhanced animated background with 7 larger, rotating circles and gradient overlays ✓ Fixed chat auto-scrolling - only scrolls for AI responses, not user messages ✓ Added 8 comprehensive hackathons with registration links across all domains ✓ Improved chat scroll detection for better user control

 ## User Preferences